 “Do not take revenge nor bear a grudge against the children of your people” (Lev.
 19:18)

-From the first Shabbat he spent after arriving in Jaffa, writer Shmuel Yosef Agnon felt himself drawn to the esteemed rabbi of Jaffa — Rav Kook.
+From his very first Shabbat in Jaffa, renowned writer and Nobel laureate Shmuel Yosef Agnon felt himself drawn to the esteemed rabbi of Jaffa, Rav Kook.

-Many years later, the Nobel Prize laureate for Hebrew literature related a number of stories about Rav Kook in a collection of essays entitled “Between Me and Myself” (1976).
-Included is the following incident, which illustrates the scholar’s rare traits of selflessness and magnanimity.
+Many years later, Agnon recounted several stories about Rav Kook in his collection of essays, “Between Me and Myself” (1976).
+Among these stories is the following incident, which illustrates the rabbi’s exceptional qualities of selflessness and magnanimity.

 There are some who don’t even like their friends and will belittle them.
-And there are some who ingratiate themselves with their foes.
-These are common traits, apparent in the way most people relate to friends and enemies.
+And there are some who ingratiate themselves with their enemies.
+These are common traits, apparent in the way most people relate to friends and foes.

-And yet, I have known saintly individuals, and they are few in number.
-They do not hate their adversaries; and they remain silent in the face of their attacks.
-Even if they have the opportunity to thwart their attacks — for their own good — nonetheless, they leave them alone and do not obstruct the assault.
+I have had the privilege of knowing saintly individuals, but they are few.
+They do not hate their adversaries, and they remain silent in the face of their attacks.
+Even if they have the opportunity to thwart these attacks — for their own benefit — they leave them alone and do not obstruct the assault.

-One such lofty individual was our great teacher and master, the gaon Rabbi Abraham Isaac HaKohen Kook, may his memory be for a blessing.
+One such remarkable individual was our revered teacher and master, the gaon Rabbi Abraham Isaac HaKohen Kook, may his memory be for a blessing.
 His adversaries caused him many terrible afflictions.
-Commensurate with his saintliness, those adversaries who hated him for no good reason grew in number.
+Commensurate with his saintliness, those adversaries who hated him without reason grew in number.

 Despite this, he accepted these sufferings with love.
 In fact, he would rejoice over every insult that came his way.
 Our Sages taught about such individuals: